avantifellows/plio-frontend/docs/CYPRESS.md

 Google client secret retrieved in the pre-requisites.

 #### `plio_backend.convert_social_auth_token_url`
 The convert token URL in the Plio backend repo that converts the Social Auth Token and returns a valid Django Auth Token.
-By default the value is `http://0.0.0.0:8001/auth/convert-token`.
+By default, the value is `http://0.0.0.0:8001/auth/convert-token`.

 #### `plio_backend.client_id`
 The client id for backend API application.